Sunday, January 27, 2013

 How to make Idli/Dosa Batter / Homemade Idli/Dosa Batter /Soft Idli & Crispy Dosa Batter without Idli Rice

-Ok now coming to Homemade idli/dosa batter without idly rice, for this recipe i did not used idli rice.
-Yup, its been 2.5 years i bought idli rice from store and for all my dosa, Adai, everything using my regular cooking rice, Sona Masoori.
-As u see the pictures the idly comes out soft and tasty and as well crispy dosa.
-I follow the regular measurement, 4:1 ration -rice n urad dal ratio respectively.
-The magic ingredient for getting soft and light idlis, Poha/Beaten rice.
-Addition of poha gives u white colored soft n fluffy idlis.
+Ok now coming to Homemade idli/dosa batter without idly rice, for this recipe I did not used idli rice.
+Yup, its been 2.5 years I bought idli rice from store and for all my dosa, Adai, everything using my regular cooking rice, Sona Masoori.
+As you see the pictures the idly comes out soft and tasty and as well crispy dosa.
+I follow the regular measurement, 4:1 ratio-rice & urad dal ratio respectively.
+The magic ingredient for getting soft and light idlis, Poha/Aval/Beaten rice.
+Addition of poha gives the white colored soft n fluffy idlis.

 Ingredients